 He was a boy, once, in a Catholic school in Baltimore, standing at the end of a long hallway.
 At the other end, across miles of polished school tile floor, he sees the silhouette of the school’s principal, an enormous pear of a woman in nun’s habit, deliver a walloping to the backside of some nameless young fool caught out in bad behavior.
 The sun streaks through a window beyond them, illuminating the hallway in glare but for the black shape of the beating.

 He watches, rapt in voyeurism, intoxicated by the act of seeing.
 The boy is struck by feelings he cannot possibly understand at his age and experience.
 Long before he has the words to articulate such knowledge, he is shaken by the certainty of vocation.
-Thou shalt not bear false witness, he knows.
-But thou must bear witness all the same.
+The witness receives his calling.

-He was a boy, once, all grass stains and summer sweat, standing in his mother’s kitchen, flummoxed by paradox.
-Somehow a question presented itself to his young mind: how can two things possibly ever touch when the distance between them is evidently endless.
-He brings the question to his mother.
+He was a boy, once, all grass stains and summer sweat, standing in his mother’s kitchen.
+He has a question: how can two things possibly ever touch when the distance between them is evidently endless?
 He holds his hand twelve inches above the the kitchen counter, then six inches, then three, then one-and-a-half, showing at each point another point half-way closer to contact; at each distance, a half-distance, forever.
 Close always closer but never closed.

 “Outside with you,” his mother swishes him out the back door with a wafting hand and an Irish lilt.